 KZ1300.com has been around in various forms for many years.
-I took over the domain four years ago and immediately set out to build a community of enthusiasts who were willing to share and learn about these fascinating bikes, nothing more, nothing less.
+I took over the domain about a decade ago and immediately set out to build a community of enthusiasts who were willing to share and learn about these fascinating bikes, nothing more, nothing less.
 This website and forum have up and running since that time and are well on their way to becoming the world’s best tech resource for Six Cylinder Kaws.
 Today we have over 1000 members from all over the world.

 Some background on six cylinder bikes.
 There have only ever been twelve thirteen, with the best saved for last.

 Benelli produced the first six cylinder road bike when it came out with the 750 Sei in 1972 in 1979 they upped the displacement to 900 CC by increasing the bore and stroke.
 Honda climbed in with the CBX 1047 in 1978.
 In 1981 Honda moved the CBX into the Sport Touring arena with the CBX-B, which incorporated a detuned engine (100 HP down from 105HP), mono shock rear suspension, air adjustable front forks, panniers and a fairing.
 For a time some CBXs were bored and stroked to 1400 cc and sold as one offs called the Samurai Six. (need documentation here, most likely done by a private third party.)

 BMW's K1600 which comes in three variations was first debuted in 2009.